Is Labiaplasty Covered by Medicare in Australia?

 Attempting to re-frame a cosmetic concern as a functional one in order to qualify for rebates is not acceptable.
 It is fraud, it puts the doctor's registration at risk, and it puts you at risk of Medicare action.
 A reputable practice will decline to do this, and you should be cautious of any practice that does not.

 For most women researching labiaplasty for aesthetic reasons, the practical path is to budget for it as a private cosmetic procedure, the same way you would budget for any other elective expense.
-Payment plans and financing options are sometimes available.
+Labiaplasty Sydney does not offer payment plans or in-house financing — the full surgical fee is paid ahead of the procedure date.
+Third-party loan providers for cosmetic procedures exist and can be researched independently.

 Additional Considerations